 or

 So this clears what happens if the cricket ball pitches outside the pitch in cricket.
-It will indeed be given a no ball?
+Will it indeed be given a no ball?
 Yes, technically, the short answer is a no-ball!
-In most instances, the umpire will deem it to be a no ball.
+If the ball pitches outside the pitch and the ball bowled goes beyond the reach of the batter, the umpire reserves the right to call and signal a no ball.
 But bear in mind that the outside pitch no ball rules are a bit complex and involve multiple scenarios.
 In some cases, a dead ball can also be signalled if the umpires believe that the ball wasn’t fully delivered and therefore slipped out of the bowler’s hand and landed outside the pitch as a consequence.
 We’ll present two real in-game scenarios under the outside pitch no ball rules which can lead to a no-ball or a dead ball, giving you a clear understanding of what happens if ball pitches outside the pitch.

 Ball Pitching Outside The Pitch Rules (No-ball scenario)

-So far, we are clear on what happens if the ball pitches outside the pitch in cricket.
-In most cases, it’s a clear case of a no-ball, though the possibility of a dead ball can’t be ruled out either.
+So now we are fully aware about when does no ball happen in cricket once the ball pitches outside the pitch.
+In situations where the bowler is deemed to have delivered the ball, this will go down as a typical case of a no-ball, though the possibility of a dead ball can’t be ruled out either.
 Not to mention, the laws make no mention of a wide ball.
+Yes, the ball bowled is beyond the reach of the batter, but the wide rule becomes invalid once the ball pitches outside pitch.
 Now that we’ve established the fact that any ball that lands outside the pitch is generally a no-ball, it’s time to delve a little deeper into the nuances of the cricket ball pitching outside the pitch rules.

 Ball Pitching Outside The Pitch Rules (Dead-ball scenario)